 The District places no limit on the amount it may invest in any one issuer.
-The investment in First American Treasury Obligation represents 100% of the District's total investments.
+The investment in First American Treasury Obligation Funds represents 95% of the District's total investments.
+The District's investments in Florida PRIME represents 5% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2020 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2021 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value for certain investments to be temporary.
 In addition, the District has the ability to hold investments to maturity that have fair values less than cost.
 The District's investments are recorded at book value.